emberjs/rfcs/text/0496-handlebars-strict-mode.md

 developers can opt-into.
 In contrast, the non-strict mode (i.e. what developers are using today) will be referred to as "sloppy mode" in this RFC.

+This RFC aims to introduce and define the semantics of the Handlebars strict mode, as well as the low-level primitive APIs to enable it.
+However, it does not introduce any new user-facing syntax or conveniences for opting into this mode.

+The intention is to unlock experimentation of features such as template imports and single-file components, but those features will require further design and iterations before they can be proposed and recommended to Ember users.

 ## Motivation

 Ember has been using Handlebars since it was released 7 years ago (!).
 Over